TsumaSho: Drama

 Yako, Shōgakusei ni Naru, a spin-off series featuring an original story, was released on the Japanese streaming service Paravi from February 11 to March 25, 2022.
 Hidetaka Sakamoto, Hiroyuki Tamekawa, and Saya Hirosawa directed the series from a screenplay by Masashi Suwa.

 Anime

 An anime adaptation was announced on March 16, 2023.
+It was later confirmed to be a television series produced by Studio Signpost and directed by Noriyuki Abe, with scripts supervised and written by Sawako Hirabayashi, characters designed by Narihito Sekikawa, and music composed by Hiroko Yamasaki.
+It aired from October 6 to December 22, 2024, on Tokyo MX and other networks.
+The opening theme song is "Ai no Reunion" (アイノリユニオン) performed by Pachae, while the ending theme song is "Hidamari" performed by Ms. Ooja.
+Crunchyroll streamed the series.
+Medialink licensed the series in South and Southeast Asia for streaming on Ani-One Asia's YouTube channel.

+Episodes

 Reception

-In 2019, Tsuma, Shōgakusei ni Naru ranked 11th at the fifth Next Manga Awards in the print category.
+In 2019, TsumaSho ranked 11th at the fifth Next Manga Awards in the print category.
+By March 2024, the manga had over 3 million copies in circulation.